 implementing change requests (programming)

-testing, approving of and implementing the software in the production processes (first-time use as well as for significant changes)
+testing, approving and implementing the software in the production processes (first-time use as well as for significant changes)

 troubleshooting (maintenance) according to the request/error description